Filip Ugran: 2022

 Ugran drove for Jenzer Motorsport, Charouz Racing System and Van Amersfoort Racing during 2021 post-season testing.
 However, he was not selected for any team and left the series.

 Ugran returned to Formula 3 for the Silverstone round of the championship, replacing Alexander Smolyar, who could not race in the United Kingdom due to Visa issues.
 He finished his races 23rd and 18th, before handing his seat back to Smolyar for the Spielberg round.
 Ugran ended the year 36th in the standings.

 Euroformula Open Championship

 Ugran moved to the Euroformula Open Championship in 2022, signing for Van Amersfoort Racing.
 Ugran did manage one podium during the season, where he placed third in the Paul Ricard round.
 However, after four rounds into the season, Van Amersfoort Racing left Euroformula Open with immediate effect, leaving Ugran without a seat.
 This left him to end ninth in the standings.

 Sportscar career

-European Le Mans Series
+2022: Endurance debut

 After being left without a drive after the 2022 Euroformula Open Championship, he joined the 2022 European Le Mans Series with Algarve Pro Racing alongside Bent Viscaal for the remaining two rounds of the campaign.
 Ugran ended both rounds in eighth and fifth place.

-FIA World Endurance Championship

-2023 season

-Ugran's 2023 campaign would be in the FIA World Endurance Championship with Prema Racing in the LMP2 category, driving alongside Bent Viscaal, Juan Manuel Correa and Andrea Caldarelli.
+2023: First FIA WEC season

+Ugran's 2023 campaign would be in the FIA World Endurance Championship with Prema Racing in the LMP2 category, driving alongside Bent Viscaal and Andrea Caldarelli.
+The season began without much promise at the 1000 Miles of Sebring, where early contact left them eighth at the chequered flag.
+The second round in Portimão was better, as Ugran contributed to a recovery drive for fifth place.
+Ugran had his best finish in Spa-Francorchamps, making a great start en route to fourth place, although Caldarelli was passed on older tyres while running in third.
+He had a complicated race during his Le Mans debut, getting stuck in a runoff area and later being hit from behind which caused damage and a lengthy thirty-minute repair in the pits.
+They eventually brought it home to finish tenth.
+After ninth and eighth in Monza and 2023 6 Hours of Fuji respectively, a successful stint by Viscaal in Bahrain meant Ugran would get another fourth place finish.
+Ugran finished his rookie season of WEC in tenth overall, with 57 points.

+2024: Switch to United

+For the 2024 season, Ugran moved to United Autosports, partnering Ben Hanley and Marino Sato in the European Le Mans Series.
+He started the season with his first endurance racing podium with third place at the 4 Hours of Barcelona.
+This was followed by a fifth place the next round for the 4 Hours of Le Castellet.
+However, the #22 car's results' dipped after that, as they were only able to score points two more times with a ninth and tenth place.
+Ugran finished the campaign tenth in the standings with 29 points.

+2025: International GT Open debut

+In 2025, Ugran raced exclusively in the International GT Open with Oregon Team alongside Robin Rogalski in the #19 car.